andreab67/site-checker/README.md

 https://fluxcd.io/flux/installation/bootstrap/github/

-Once bootstartpped you will need a kustomize file to syncronyze the repository site-checker and the Kubernetes cluster.
+Once bootstrapped you will need a kustomize file to syncronyze the repository site-checker and the Kubernetes cluster.

 ToDo